Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: 10 minutes
 Your magic shields your allies, ablating any hostile magics.
 Choose up to three creatures within range.
 Each gains 5 Temporary Hit Points that last for the duration.
 While a creature has any of these Temporary Hit Points, it has advantage on Saves against spells and magical effects.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 3 or higher, a target’s Hit Points increase by an additional 5 for each slot level above 2.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3 or higher, a target’s Hit Points increase by an additional 5 for each slot level above 2.
 - **Classes**: Cleric, Paladin
 *(Source: CS)*